 - P3 Optimizing the offtake rate in pastoral herds, i.e., removing young males for fattening in higher-productivity areas, already contributes to sustainability by reducing GHG emissions and other environmental impacts associated with productivity losses. - P3, P4, Meat production systems for beef cattle and small ruminants are often organized in separate stages: the production of young - P7 fattening animals at breeder farms (where the reproductive herd is kept), final fattening at intensive farms (feedlots), and in some cases an intermediate stage (semi-intensive, referred to as a feeder farm).
 These various stages in the fattening chain may be integrated or not.
 Design a configuration of the supply chain which minimizes environmental impacts along the chain while also taking care of other sustainability issues.
-The size of the reproductive herd, the amount and quality of feed used in each stage, and the duration of each step should be optimized.
-LEAP 2016b, LEAP 2016f. - P2, P7 Provide technical assistance on territorial planning for the development of fattening activities which considers available natural resources.
+The size of the reproductive herd, the amount and quality of feed used in each stage, and the duration of each stage should be optimized.
+LEAP 2016b, LEAP 2016f. - P2, P7 Provide technical assistance on territorial planning for the development of fattening activities.
 Assess the resilience of grassland regions to climate change impacts and weather/seasonal variability.
-WB 2016, LEAP 2016a. - P4, P2 Provide technical assistance and financing options for sustainable feed production and/or sourcing to sustain fattening activities, especially with regard to water use efficiency.
-LEAP 2016b, LEAP 2016f. - P5 Provide technical assistance and financing options for managing manure from fattening activities: collection, storage, and appropriate timing and dosing of application.
-Teenstra et al. 2014, CCAC 2015, FAO 2013a, Chambers et al. 2001b, Chambers et al. 2001b. - P3 Developing fattening activities may incentivize growth in overall livestock numbers.
-Evaluate the potential implications of increasing livestock numbers on land use change and water resources.
-LEAP 2018a, LEAP 2016f, LEAP 2016a. - P6 Provide technical assistance and financing options for reducing fossil fuel emissions from livestock transport.
-LEAP 2016f. - P3 Develop guidelines for livestock health and welfare during transport.
+WB 2016, LEAP 2016a. - P4, P2 Provide technical assistance and financing options for sustainable feed production and/or sourcing to sustain fattening activities, especially with regard to water use efficiency and the use of pesticides.
+LEAP 2016b, LEAP 2016f. - P5 Provide technical assistance and financing options for managing manure from fattening activities.
+Teenstra et al. 2014, CCAC 2015, FAO 2013a, Chambers et al. 2001b, Chambers et al. 2001c. - P3 Developing fattening activities may incentivize growth in overall livestock numbers.
+Evaluate the potential implications of increasing livestock numbers on water and land resources.
+LEAP 2018a, LEAP 2016f, LEAP 2016a. - P6 Provide technical assistance and financing options for reducing fossil fuel emissions from animal transport.
+LEAP 2016f. - P3 Develop guidelines for animal health and welfare during transport.
 FAWC 2009, FAO 2013b.